Our story began with the late Ron K. Collier.

 David Maller, Owner

-David has spent most of his life dedicated to studying both modern and historical manufacturing techniques.
 David also taught Music History and private lessons in the Chicago Public Schools and privately for many years.
-He was also a finalist in the Historic Division of the Natioinal Trumpet Competition and the sponsor for their Large Collegiate Ensemble Division.
+He was also a finalist in the Historic Division of the National Trumpet Competition and the sponsor for their Large Collegiate Ensemble Division for many years.

 Paul Cassarly, Apprentice